ESB Group: Facilities

 Tarbert and Great Island were sold to Endesa in 2008 under the asset-divestment strategy agreed with the CER.
 This aims to lessen ESB GWM's market dominant position.

 The ESB also has significant holdings in wind generation, principally through its wholly owned subsidiary, Hibernian Wind Power.

 Former facilities

-Standards
+Technical standards for electrical equipment

 The Shannon Scheme was the start of the ESB's heavy reliance on German and Swedish electro-technology.
 Siemens, AEG and ASEA (Now ABB) equipment was used throughout the Irish generation and distribution system.
 The Irish system standardised on the 220 volt 50 Hz (now 230 volt) single phase and 380 volt (now 400 volt) three-phase supply systems which had been developed by Siemens and AEG in Germany.
 Residential installations followed a mixture of British (BS) and German (VDE) & (DIN) standards.

 Siemens standard Diazed and the more modern Neozed fuses remain the standard type of fuse used in domestic and industrial installations and modern circuit breakers comply with German DIN standards.

 British core colours red (live), black (neutral) and green (earth/ground) were used.
 These were later updated to brown (live), blue (neutral) and green-and-yellow (earth/ground) as per CENELEC and European standards.